nordvall/WifExamples/README.md

 Setup instructions
 ------------------
+* Download all the code, by using the ZIP button above.
 * Run install.bat from the Certificates folder.
 The script will install the necessary test certificates on your computer.
 * Open the solution in Visual Studio.
 * Right click on the solution and select "Set startup projects".